NCAR/wrfcloud/docs/Users_Guide/user_interface.rst

 **Projection:** Choose a projection from the dropdown menu.
 Options are *Lambert* or *Mercator*.

 **Domain Definition:** Use the map tool to draw a box of your regional domain.
 From a desktop computer, hold the *CTRL* button and drag to draw a new box.
 The latitude and longitude corners on the right side will automatically adjust based on your box on the map.
 You may also edit the *North*, *West*, *South*, and *East* latitude/longitude boxes directly.
 Changes will be reflected in the box on the map.
+Note that drawing the domain box on the map tool is currently only available from a desktop.
+For mobile platforms, users must enter the latitude/longitude corners direcly and will see the domain box rendered on the map.

 **Grid Resolution:** Enter the model resolution in meters.